A summary: What is the scholarship?

 Do I need a visa?

 Alternatively if aged 18-30 and you live in most of Europe or many other countries you can apply for a Young Persons Working Visa.
 This visa will allow you to work anywhere (eg. a bar or a restaurant) in Australia for a limited time.
 It costs about $367.
-It is not necessary for the core scholarship as you are not employed.
+(Prices and rules may change) It is not necessary for the core scholarship to have a working visa as you are not employed by us.

 Will it be a holiday?